 Readmission for Returning Students

-Students who have withdrawn and seek readmission must contact their Student Services Manager and submit a Readmission Application.
+Students who have withdrawn and seek readmission must contact their Assistant Director of Student Success and submit a Readmission Application.
 A student’s account must be current at the time of application or re-enrollment will be denied.
 Readmitted students must meet the graduation requirements in effect at the time of re-enrollment.
 Students seeking readmission to the University in a different degree program from their prior matriculation must meet the requirements of the program in which they plan to enroll.
 Students re-enrolling after withdrawal from the University will be charged the current tuition rates and fees based on the start date of new registration.